 Anyway, I hope you find the Dream Power information as helpful and as meaningful as I have.
 Although I wrote it, the information defiantly did not come from any conscious part of me.
 At first I didn’t know where it came from but after several years I have come to the conclusion that it was angelic in nature because that communication continues even today.
 Not all but many of the writings on this blog were written by that same voice.
 All I know is that the information rings true for me and it seems to ring true for others.
 It is definitely still a work in progress though.

-I have read the book several times for my own benefit, and it has helped me remember my true purpose every time.
+I have read “The Dream Warrior’s Handbook” several times for my own benefit, and it has helped me remember my true purpose every time.
 I definitely believe that I must get this information out to as many people as I can.
 I believe many people could benefit from it.
 My challenge has been to stay true to what I have written and not get distracted by fears and the survival concerns of this so-called life.
 Let’s just say this whole adventure has been a real eye opener for me.
 I hope it will be for you too.

 Well that’s my story, if you want to read more about my journey to not just know inspiration but to fully live it, I share everything I know on this blog.
 Also, if you have any questions or comments please comment below.
 If you have a story about how you awoke to your inspiration I would love to hear it as well.
 In the meantime, take care!

 I created this list of inspiring music.
 Listen if you need some inspiration.